pvasu9055-hash/mini-erp-crm/README.md

 Beyond the spec's core requirements, this submission also includes:

 - **Full stock movement audit trail** — not just challan-triggered deductions, but a manual IN/OUT adjustment endpoint (for new purchases, damage, corrections) with a per-product movement history view.
+- **Dedicated customer detail page** (`/customers/:id`) — full field view (mobile, email, business name, GST, type, status, follow-up date, address, notes), inline edit, and a live follow-up notes feed, all on a real routed URL.
 - **Admin-only User Management page** — view every account, reassign any user's role, with the Admin-escalation path hardened against self-promotion (verified via a direct API bypass attempt, not just a hidden button).
 - **Editable Profile page** — update your own name and password.
 - **Custom dark "operations manifest" UI theme** — monospace type for codes/SKUs/challan numbers, warehouse-amber accents — designed around how a wholesale dispatch team actually works, not a generic admin template.
-- **Live production deployment** — Azure App Service + Supabase + a custom domain, rather than relying on the assignment's local-setup fallback option.
+- **Live production deployment with CI/CD** — Azure App Service + Azure Static Web Apps + Supabase + a custom domain, with GitHub Actions auto-deploying both frontend and backend on every push, rather than relying on the assignment's local-setup fallback option.

 ---